mbw101/Pacman/README.md

 A pac-man clone for a final project in grade 12 computer science The game is coded in C# and only has two of the ghosts.
 The ghosts follow a pattern around the arena.
 After all pellets are eaten, the level resets.
-High scores are saved in a highscores xml file
+High scores are saved in a highscores xml file.

+You will need to use Microsoft Visual Studio 15 to build and run.